pixelspark/warp/README.md

 Warp consists of four components:

 * __WarpCore__ (framework) provides a common substrate for dataset operators.
 It defines value types, data operations and provides an in-memory implementation for each, as well as the building blocks for creating SQL.
 * __WarpConduit__ (framework) provides implementations of WarpCore's primitives for different databases and file formats.
-It links client libraries for RethinkDB, MySQL and PostgreSQL at this point.
+It links client libraries for MySQL and PostgreSQL at this point.
 * __Warp__ (app) is the Mac (Cocoa) desktop app.
 * __WarpMobile__ (app) is the iOS (UIKit) app.